rumpapl/advance-topics/README.md

   password: "your_redis_password", // Password for authenticating with the Redis server.
   db: 1, // The Redis database number to connect to (0-15).
 Default is 0.
   name: "myRedisClient", // Name of the client instance, useful for identifying the client in logs and monitoring.
+  username: "your_redis_username", // Username for ACL authentication (if Redis server supports ACLs)

   maxRetriesPerRequest: 5, // Maximum number of retries for a request before giving up.
+  commandQueueMaxLength: 10000, // Set a limit for the command queue

   retryStrategy: (retries) => {
     // Function to determine the backoff strategy for retries.